jakeyk11/ml-algorithms-from-scratch/README.md

 ### k Nearest Neighbours

-Classification model that identifies the k points in the multi-dimensional training data that are closest to the test point (by euclidean distance), estimates the conditional probability that the test point belongs to each class, and then assigns the test point to the class with the largest probability.
+Classification model that; identifies the k points in the multi-dimensional training data that are closest to the test point (by euclidean distance), estimates the conditional probability that the test point belongs to each class, and then assigns the test point to the class with the largest probability.
 Required inputs are: (i) training data and (ii) number of nearest neighbours to use for classification, k.

 **Example:** The kNN classification model (with k=3) was used to classify four features (points with white outlines) to one of four classes (represented by red, black, green and blue points) in the cartesian co-ordinate space.
 The kNN visualise method was used to classify a generic grid of test points and show decision boundaries.
-Note that the size of the test points represent the confidence with which classifications are made.
+Note that the size of the test points represent the confidence with which classifications were made.

 <p align="center">
   <img width="35%" src="./model_testing/images/knn_example.png"> &nbsp &nbsp